 Overall, the overwhelming evidence online points to the fact that you will likely not be allowed to enter if immigration finds a stamp.
 While I felt like I’d be able to board my flight due to the fact that I assumed ground staff at LAX wouldn’t be so hip to the implications of a Taba stamp, my biggest concern was what would happen if I was barred entry at Lebanese immigration — would I be returned to my point of entry or allowed to book a flight of my choice?
 I couldn’t find any clear answers.

 So, I started looking for solutions — and settled on getting a second passport.
 Yes, it’s possible!
-US citizens can legally apply for a second valid passport for two reasons: (1) if they need to travel internationally while their original passport is out of commission at an embassy for a application for a visas elsewhere or (2) if their current passport would make travel to an upcoming destination impossible.
+US citizens can legally apply for a second valid passport for two reasons: (1) if they need to travel internationally while their original passport is out of commission at an embassy for an application for a visas elsewhere or (2) if their current passport would make travel to an upcoming destination impossible.
 Each passport will have its own passport number.

-I had a brief moment on concern that there was some kind of electronic tracking of my travels and somehow Lebanon would just know, via some kind of international dossier, that I had been the Israel, even with a fresh passport.
+I had a brief moment on concern that there was some kind of electronic tracking of my travels and somehow Lebanon would just know, via some kind of international dossier, that I had been to Israel, even with a fresh passport.
 When I mentioned this to Israeli friends they laughed and promised me that there is absolutely no data sharing going on between these sworn enemy countries.
 Good point.

 Anyway, I waited too long to comfortably apply by mail, and so made an appointment at the US passport office in Boston, the closest option from Martha’s Vineyard, where I would be at the time.